Man City record £2.4m profit for 2020-21

 KPMG's report also revealed that the English champions were the only club to see their income increase compared to the previous season.

+There is a contingency in there for additional payments to players if "certain conditions are met".
+This could reach £227.98m.

+In addition, since the accounting year finished, City have signed Jack Grealish, Scott Carson and Kayky Da Silva Chagas (from Brazilian side Fluminese) and sold Jack Harrison, Ivan Ilic and Lukas Nmecha.
+The overall cost of these deals is listed as £79.8m, which means Kayky cost around £11m.

-The club say they have installed 5,620 rail seats, which will be used - legally - for the first time at Saturday's Premier League game with Chelsea as part of the nationwide pilot.
+City say they have installed 5,620 rail seats, which will be used for the first time at Saturday's Premier League game with Chelsea as part of a nationwide pilot.

 - Our coverage of Manchester City is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment